christinaheinze/latent-linear-adjustment-autoencoders/README.md

 # Latent Linear Adjustment autoencoders: A novel method for estimating and emulating dynamic precipitation at high resolution

-This repository contains the code of the autoencoder model proposed in "Latent Linear Adjustment autoencoders: A novel method for estimating and simulating dynamic precipitation at high resolution" (TODO: add arxiv/gmd link).
+This repository contains the code of the autoencoder model proposed in "Latent Linear Adjustment autoencoders: A novel method for estimating and emulating dynamic precipitation at high resolution" (TODO: add arxiv/gmd link).
 In the manuscript, we have demonstrated how Latent Linear Adjustment autoencoders can be applied for dynamical adjustment at high resolution and for emulating dynamically-induced variability in daily precipitation fields.
 Futher applications such as regional detection & attribution, statistical downscaling or transfer learning between models are conceivable.

 This README is not intended to be completely self-explanatory, and should be read alongside the manuscript.
 Below we give an overview of the model, followed by detailed instructions how to reproduce the results reported in the manuscript.